ralphv/gallifrey-rules/docusaurus/docs/intro.md

 As systems grow in complexity, maintaining these consumers becomes increasingly challenging.
 Visibility equally suffers.

-## Introducing Gallifrey-Rules
+## Introducing Gallifrey Rules

-Gallifrey-Rules enforces disciplined event handling practices in two primary ways:
+Gallifrey Rules enforces disciplined and structured event handling practices in two primary ways:

 1. **Event Definition**: Mandates the definition of all events with basic properties such as event name, associated entity, event ID and the event payload.
 2. **Modular Architecture**: Utilizes plugins or modules to encapsulate functionalities of different roles.
+Business Logic, Data Hydration and State Mutations.

+**When Gallifrey Rules orchestrates your consumers, it intelligently infers critical insights and exerts precise control over their behavior, providing the developer with a wealth of advantages and enhanced functionality.**

 ### Key Benefits for Developers